ElektroStudios/PS3-Quick-Disc-Decryptor/README.md

 Download the latest release by clicking [here](https://github.com/ElektroStudios/PS3-Quick-Disc-Decryptor/releases/latest).

-Open the program, configure the auto-descriptive program settings, and finally press the "Start Decryption button".
+Open the program, configure the auto-descriptive program settings, and finally press the button with name 'Start Decryption'.

 ## 🤖 Getting started with external resources

-#### Encrypted PS3 ISOs
+### Encrypted PS3 ISOs

 To use this program you will need encrypted PS3 disc images (\*.iso files) from the **Redump** group.
 It will not work with PS3 disc images from **NO-INTRO** or other groups.